— 10.30-11.30am auditorium every Wed

 Lecture Programme

-Week 1: This lecture will outline the early work of Vincent Van Gogh, focusing on his peasant paintings of Brabant, including his ambitious Potato Eaters
+Week 1: This lecture will outline the early work of Vincent van Gogh, focusing on his peasant paintings of Brabant, including his ambitious Potato Eaters, 1885.

-Week 2: This lecture introduces the early work of Paul Gauguin, contextualized within the evolving Impressionist scene.
-We discuss the first artistic exchange between Van Gogh and Gauguin, as the two men meet in Paris.
+Week 2: This lecture introduces the early work of Paul Gauguin, contextualised within the evolving Impressionist scene.
+We discuss the first artistic exchange between Van Gogh and Gauguin after the artists meet in Paris.

 Week 3: Van Gogh moves to the Yellow House in Arles, working in anticipation of Gauguin’s arrival.
 We discuss the Sunflower series of this period, the artists’ exchange of self-portraits, and the influence of Japanese prints on Van Gogh’s work.

 Week 4: Van Gogh and Gauguin live and work together for a brief two months in Arles.
-We will discuss their divergent approaches to the same subject matter, and the dramatic end to this ‘Studio of the South’.
+We will discuss their divergent approaches to the same subject matter and the dramatic end to their ‘Studio of the South’.

-Week 5: Following his abrupt departure from Arles, this class will follow Gauguin’s work in Tahiti.
+Week 5: Following his abrupt departure from Arles, this lecture will follow Gauguin’s work in Tahiti.
 We will unpack the post-colonial complexities of this body of work with examples of contemporary Pasifika art.

-Week 6: Our final class discusses the late work of Van Gogh as he moves in and out of hospitalization, including Starry Night.
-Finally, we look at how his sister-in-law, Jo van Gogh-Bonger, established Vincent’s post-humous legacy and his enduring popularity.
+Week 6: Our final lecture discusses the late work of Van Gogh as he moves in and out of hospital, including Starry Night, 1889.
+Finally, we look at how his sister-in-law Jo van Gogh-Bonger established Vincent’s post-humous legacy and his enduring popularity.

 About the lecturer